-- 12.1 The Fund provides facilities for members to pay AVCs that are invested in a range of options through the Clerical Medical Investment Group Limited, Standard Life Assurance Company and Legal & General Investment Management ("LGIM").
+- The Fund provides facilities for members to pay AVCs that are invested in a range of options through the Equitable Life Assurance Society (now Utmost), the Clerical Medical Investment Group Limited, Standard Life Assurance Company and Legal & General Investment Management ("LGIM").
 Only the LGIM options remain open to new members.
-The Trustees' objective is to provide a suitable choice of investments which are appropriate to the needs of members. - 12.2 The Trustees monitor the AVC arrangements on a regular basis and seek expert advice from time to time to ensure that charges and returns remain competitive.
+The Trustees' objective is to provide a suitable choice of investments which are appropriate to the needs of members. - The Trustees monitor the AVC arrangements on a regular basis and seek expert advice from time to time to ensure that charges and returns remain competitive.
 This would include ESG assessment of the LGIM options.

-March 2021 (updated to include managers appointed to February 2021)
+February 2022 (updated to include managers appointed to January 2022)